 Update: In May 2014, the Cabinet approved the Non-governmental Organizations (NGOs) Registration (Amendment) Bill, which could bar NGOs from engaging in political work and expand government powers to monitor NGOs.
 The Minister of Information and National Guidance also said that the Bill would provide a way of "shielding Uganda from undocumented inflow and outflow of funds for NGOs" that could be used for "fanning instability."
 In February 2014, President Yoweri Museveni also assented to the Anti-Homosexuality Act.
 Under the provision of “Promotion of Homosexuality,” anyone who “funds or sponsors homosexuality or other related activities” [the phrase “other related activities” is left entirely undefined]... or who acts as an accomplice or attempts to promote or in any way abets homosexuality and related practices” is subject to criminal sanction.
 This could be interpreted broadly enough that advocating gay rights could be considered a “related practice” which promotes or abets homosexuality.

 Civil society plays an active role in Uganda.
-For example, civil society is spearheading the reform of electoral laws ahead of the 2011 general elections through a coalition called Citizens’ Coalition for Electoral Democracy in Uganda (CCEDU).
-Moreover, many civil society organizations in Uganda are dedicated to the protection of rights (e.g., African Centre for Torture Victims), which are rooted in international instruments or the Bill of Rights in Uganda’s Constitution.
+For example, civil society spearheaded the reform of electoral laws ahead of the 2011 general elections through a coalition called Citizens’ Coalition for Electoral Democracy in Uganda (CCEDU).
+Moreover, many civil society organizations in Uganda are dedicated to the protection of rights (e.g., African Centre for Torture Victims), which are rooted in international instruments and the Bill of Rights in Uganda’s Constitution.

 Uganda’s legal system is based on English common law and African customary law.
 Customary law governs to the extent it does not contradict the statutory laws, although the 1995 Constitution is the supreme law of the land.